isaiahaiasi/odin-library/README.md

 ### Pitfalls:
 - Multiple times I was too clever for my own good.
     - I thought it would be more efficient to use a Map instead of an Array for the library, but the lack of array functions meant I was constantly converting it back to an array.
-The potential benefit of using an array was almost nil anyway.
+The potential benefit of using a map was almost nil anyway.
     - My first pass at the modal "add book" form, it was almost entirely generated in JavaScript.
 This didn't serve any real purpose, as every attribute was hard-coded, and the ~20 lines of HTML took up almost 3 times as many lines of JS.
 - I tried to wing my layout, which made redesigning it a pain.